Parzivail-Modding-Team/Chunkblaze/README.md

 Chunkblaze: back up and keep your multiplayer builds forever.

 ## Usage
+Press `Y` to open the Chunkblaze Control Panel, where you can start and stop mirroring, and see statistics about your current session.

-With this mod enabled, as you travel through worlds (both singleplayer and multiplayer), a fully game-compatible world will be mirrored into the `remote-saves` directory in your minecraft folder.
-The coordinates are consistent, so a coordnate in one world is the same coordinate in the mirror.
+With mirroring enabled, as you travel through multiplayer worlds, a fully game-compatible world will be mirrored into the `remote-saves` directory in your minecraft folder.
+The coordinates are consistent, so a coordinate in one world is the same coordinate in the mirror.

 ### Drawbacks
 Due to the nature of the client/server relationship, the following things are **impossible**:

 * Mapping areas that the player cannot physically travel to or near
-* Mapping the contents of tile entities (chests, furnaces, etc) without the data being sent to the client (usually by interacting with th tile, like opening a chest or editing a command block).
+* Mapping the contents of tile entities (i.e. some chests, furnaces, etc) without the data being sent to the client (usually by interacting with th tile, like opening a chest or editing a command block).
+Some chests, furnaces etc. will maintain their contents.
 Tiles with a client component, like signs and flower pots, will maintain their data.

 ## Note to server owners